Okur–Chung neurodevelopmental syndrome: Diagnosis

 Currently, OCNDS can only be diagnosed through genetic sequencing (e.g., whole exome sequencing, whole genome sequencing, select panels at genetic testing labs).
 Testing is initiated for individuals who have suggestive findings for OCNDS.

 Treatment

 There is currently no curative treatment for OCNDS.
 Management focuses on supportive care and early intervention to address developmental, behavioral, and medical needs.
 Children often receive speech, occupational, and physical therapy.
 Some may also benefit from music or equine-assisted therapy.
 Augmentative and alternative communication (AAC) devices are frequently used to support communication.
 Standard anti-seizure medications are used when epilepsy is present.
 Many children require individualized educational support through an Individualized Education Program (IEP).
 Ongoing surveillance is recommended to monitor growth, nutrition and feeding concerns, constipation, developmental progress, infections, sleep disturbances, vision issues, and emerging symptoms such as seizures or changes in motor, coordination, or behavioral functioning.

 Epidemiology

-OCNDS affects both males and females.
-The estimated prevalence is 1 in 100,000.
+OCNDS is observed in males and females alike.
+The prevalence is around 1 in 100,000 live births.

 An ICD-10 Code has been proposed for OCNDS and is currently under review.